 Laser-Guided Amnesia: "Cassette" reveals that Cecil's memories are highly unreliable, perhaps even deliberately altered.
 Cecil did not take the revelation well, and his decision to destroy the tape suggests that he's still in denial.

-Mysterious Past: Even after "Cassette", we still know very little about Cecil's life before he became an intern at the station, what happened with the mirrors, or what became of his brother.
+Mysterious Past: Even after "Cassette", we still know very little about Cecil's life before he became an intern at the station, what happened with the mirrors, or what became of his mother and brother.

 OOC Is Serious Business: He's usually quite unflappable.
 Which makes genuine fear in his voice pretty damn disturbing.